hotkeycreative/hc-site/README.md

 License

-No Rights Reserved.
 My code is licensed under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
 Please feel free to steal it (the code, not my or my business's identity).

 Contact